Skip to main content

 Thirty

-Mike Spencer, Colin Mackay, Keith Riley, Mark Little and Frank King and eating their lunches and talking in a Portakabin at the building site.
+Mike Spencer, Colin Mackay, Keith Riley, Mark Little, and Frank King are eating their lunches and talking in a Portakabin at the building site.
 They leave to get back to work, but Spencer stays behind to finish his coffee.

 Riley and Kirkland also run towards the hut.